 In the Bible it is written, “All Scripture is given by inspiration of God and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be perfect, throughly furnished unto all good works.”
 (2Ti 3:16) This text in the Word of God reveals to us something of the nature of Scripture and why God gave it the nature that He did.

-There are, in fact, a great many writings that the Holy Spirit frequently uses to exhort and strengthen His servants which are not comparable to Scripture.
+There are, in fact, a great many articles that the Holy Spirit frequently uses to exhort and strengthen His servants which are not comparable to Scripture.
 These texts, written by great men and women of God in many different times, are merely the teachings of saints under the influence and leading of the Spirit of God.
-Such writings, as helpful as they may be, are not Scripture.
+Such articles, as helpful as they may be, are not Scripture.
 We would not say that such texts are inspired, even if we cannot find anything particularly wrong with them.
-Even if such texts contain much truth, even if no error is perceived in them at all as far as we can tell, still… they merely contain human expression.
+Even if such texts contain much truth, even if no error is perceived in them at all as far as we can tell, still, they merely contain human expression.
 The words themselves were spawned in the human heart.
-This is not Scripture… it is not the Word of God.
+This is not Scripture, it is not the Word of God.
 Such is what we may rightly expect to find outside the covers of the Bible.

-This concept of inspiration is thus much more than saying that these Scripture writings in the Bible are without error.
-It conveys not only the fact that the writings are ultimately perfect in basic content and message, but that the words which are employed perfectly express these truths.
+This concept of inspiration is thus much more than saying that these Scripture articles in the Bible are without error.
+It conveys not only the fact that the articles are ultimately perfect in basic content and message, but that the words which are employed perfectly express these truths.
 Ultimately, if the sequence of the words, or if the very words themselves, could be altered so as to improve the quality of the message conveyed, it would be difficult to say that even the basic message was perfect.
 Ultimately, the message itself is tied in some manner to the words used to convey it.
 There would be something amiss in ascribing to imperfect writing — writing in which there is something less than perfect expression — that it perfectly conveys perfect truth, that the man of God may be perfected through it, throughly furnished unto all good works.
 God could certainly use any writing to accomplish this end, as we have already noted, but there is something about this biblical text which implies a superior quality to the Scriptures themselves.

 Saying the Scripture, “is given by inspiration of God,” is saying that the words themselves have been specifically selected by God and placed in their particular sequence in a way that perfectly expresses in a written language what God wants to communicate to us.
 What properly distinguishes this special writing of Scripture is that it is God’s own writing through men, and it has the special quality that the words themselves occur in a perfect fashion to communicate what God desires to reveal to us.
 That is why we call this unique text, “the Word of God.”